 Friends would arrive in all manner of fancy dress and we would party and play games into the night.

-But - you can just use strawberry or raspberry jam instead!
+But - you can just use strawberry jam instead!

-- Store-bought puff pastry (check for vegan and/or gluten free if required)
+Store-bought puff pastry (check for vegan and/or gluten free if required) Or make your own puff pastry.

-- Edible eyes make them extra spooky (and cute)
+Optional: Edible candy eyes make them extra spooky (and cute)

 If you love these mummy hand pies, then try these other tasty Halloween Recipes!